 - Student and Community Equity

-The Equity Audit will determine a degree to which:
+The Equity Stakeholder Input Surveys will determine the degree to which:

-1. The district exhibits a shared, articulated vision for systemic equity. (and systemic equity for students of color.)
+- The district exhibits a shared, articulated vision for systemic equity.

-4. The stated and practiced curriculum reflects the arts, achievement, histories, perspectives, languages and journeys of the community served and their place in the global society.
+- The stated and practiced curriculum reflects the arts, achievement, histories, perspectives, languages, and journeys of the community served and their place in the global society.

-5. Student centered leadership, stewardship and instruction is practiced systemically, and systematically evaluated, and rewarded.
+- Student-centered leadership, stewardship, and instruction is practiced systemically, and systematically evaluated, and rewarded.

-6. Internal and external communications across the system are effective and efficient. inform through multiple modalities, are welcoming and well-received, provide clear direction and offer various means through which to respond or request clarification.
+- Internal and external communications across the system are effective and efficient: multiple modalities, welcoming and well-received, clear direction and various means through which to respond or request clarification.